lanl/benchmarks/doc/sphinx/06_umt/umt.rst

   * `mvapich2 <https://mvapich.cse.ohio-state.edu>`_

 * For CPU threading support, a Fortran compiler that support OpenMP 4.5, and an MPI implementation that supports MPI_THREAD_MULTIPLE.
-* For GPU support, a Fortran compiler will full support for OpenMP 4.5 target offloading.
+* For GPU support, a Fortran compiler with full support for OpenMP 4.5 target offloading.

 Instructions for building the code can be found in the UMT github repo under `BUILDING.md <https://github.com/LLNL/UMT/blob/master/BUILDING.md>`_